-When you come to the Sydney Anxiety Clinic, you will be greeted by one of our Intake Specialists; Linda, Nadine, Rosie and Toula.
+When you come to the Sydney Anxiety Clinic, you will be greeted by Jessica or our other Intake Specialist, Lynda.

 We're now hiring Clinical Psychologists or Registrars who have a passionate interest in helping people with anxiety and other related issues.